Stuycs-K/final-project-4-baroib-chowdhuryt/WORKLOG.md

 Imported useful libraries needed for audio files.
 Worked on a basic audio visualizer code.

 ### 5/22/23
 worked on presentation.
-Trying to get the wave visulaizer to work on a mac; it works on linux.
+Trying to get the wave visualizer to work on a mac; it works on linux.

 ### 5/23/23
 Worked on frequency modulation encryption code.

+### 5/24-25/23
+Finished frequency modulation code.

+###5/26/23
+Began the presentation and homework aspect of the project.

 ## Tasnim Chowdhury